Budget Mexico Guide: Chiapas

 Puerta Vieja Hostel: Has a great bar with loads of backpackers around ready for a drink.
 Did I mention the Free Cocktail Friday…?

-There are the Omnibus running between San Cristobal and Tuxtla, leaving every 20 minutes, which only costs 40 pesos (and then another 6 pesos for a colectivo into the centre of town).
+Tuxtla to San Cristobal: There is the Omnibus running between San Cristobal and Tuxtla, leaving every 20 minutes, which only costs 40 pesos (and then another 6 pesos for a colectivo into the centre of town).

 Things to do in Palenque

-Palenque Ruins: Upon arrival to the ruins you will stumble into a large step pyramid named “Temple of Inscriptions’ due to the hieroglyphics scrawls over the walls.
-As you wonder around, each temple provides a different setting and meaning, and it’s a fantastic day out.
+Palenque Ruins: Upon arrival at the ruins you will stumble into a large step pyramid named “Temple of Inscriptions’ due to the hieroglyphics scrawled over the walls.
+As you wander around, each temple provides a different setting and meaning, and it’s a fantastic day out.
 Entry cost is 57 pesos flat rate.
+I kind of wished I booked a guide, the site is amazing, however, the experience would have been better if I had known what I was looking at!

 Roberto Barrios: This was possibly my favourite cascades in Palenque!
 It is not on the main tourist trail so it wasn’t as busy and the place was just a water wonderland.
 You can climb, jump and swim all over them and they go on and on for ages.
 There was one tour group there using strips of plastic to ride down the falls which looked super fun!
 This gem is well hidden, so be sure to learn enough Spanish to ask where “Las Cascadas” are once dropped off in the tiny town.
 Entry to the falls is 20 pesos and the return colectivo is 55 pesos from Palenque town.